-As mentioned on our Sun Peaks Camping page, Heffley has a good gravel road leading down to the day parking/boat launch/small beach area, as well as to a 19 site campground with another small, car-top boat launch area (but quite shallow).
+As mentioned on our Sun Peaks Camping page, Heffley has a good gravel road leading down to the day parking/boat launch/small beach area, as well as to a 28 (19 plus 9 new sites added in 2018) site campground with another small, car-top boat launch area (but quite shallow).

 They provide tables at each site, there are outhouses, and the contractors do a good job of maintaining the site.